RESEARCH STARTER

 People

 Belgium has four distinct language zones and three official languages: French, Dutch, and German.
 Brussels comprises a language district unto itself, in which French and Dutch share official status, despite the city's position inside the exclusively Dutch-speaking region known as Flanders.
-Nevertheless, the presence of people from more than 120 different countries, as well as the European Commission and North Atlantic Treaty Organization (NATO), has introduced a number of other languages to the city.
-In particular, the city's international, multicultural character has increased use of the English language in the city.
+Nevertheless, the presence of people from more than 120 different countries as well as the European Commission and the North Atlantic Treaty Organization (NATO) has introduced a number of other languages to the city.
+In particular, Brussels’s international and multicultural character has increased the use of English across various sectors.
+The Vrije Universiteit Brussel, or Free University Brussels, reported in the 2024 Brussels language barometer that around 81 percent of the city's population speaks French as their first language, making it the dominant language.
+In contrast, only about 22.3 percent of residents speak Dutch, and a considerable portion of the population speaks neither French nor Dutch exclusively.
+About 46.9 percent of the population spoke English.

-Brussels is divided into nineteen autonomous municipalities, or "communes."
-The discrete administrations have been largely uncooperative in solving several citywide problems, including traffic and urban sprawl.
 In general, Dutch-speaking citizens live in the northwestern part of the city, while French-speaking citizens live in the southeast.
-However, street signs throughout the city are printed in both languages.
-Brussels's immigrant population has grown significantly since the latter half of the twentieth century; a large portion of the immigrant population has come from Morocco and Turkey.
-Most immigrant populations maintain their original cultural identities and congregate in specific neighborhoods.
-The Matongé district, in the Upper Town, is home to most of Brussels's African population.
+However, street signs throughout Brussels are printed in both official languages.
+The city's immigrant population has grown significantly since the latter half of the twentieth century, with large communities from Morocco and Turkey maintaining their cultural identities and settling in specific neighborhoods.
+The Matongé district in the Upper Town is home to most of Brussels's African population.
 North of this lies the European Parliament building and the Turkish neighborhoods of St-Josse and Schaerbeek.
-Most of Upper Town is dominated by affluent neighborhoods and mansions, as well as most of Brussels's museums and foreign embassies.
+Most of Upper Town is dominated by affluent neighborhoods and mansions, as well as Brussels's museums and foreign embassies.

 Economy